Prathihaspodduturi/Student-Management-System-Spring-Boot-MYSQL-Integration-Demo-Project/README.md

 - Efficient Database Interaction: Utilizes JPA (Java Persistence API) for optimized database transactions.
 - Logging and Debugging: Configured logging for SQL statements and Hibernate operations, aiding in debugging and monitoring.

+# File Description
+starter-sql-scripts has two files
+- create-user-sql : for creating a user and granting all permission to the user
+- student-tracker-sql : for creating table Student

 # Technologies Used
 - Spring Boot: For the overall framework, providing a range of functionalities including the web server, data handling, and more.
 - MySQL: Used as the database for storing student information.